VectorInstitute/FLorist/CONTRIBUTING.md

 The service will be available at `http://localhost:8001`.

-Aditionally, in order to have a client fully up and running, you will need to change the default password to something else.
+Additionally, in order to have a client fully up and running, you will need to change the default password to something else.
 To do so, go to `http://localhost:8001/change-password/index.html` and input the new password.
 The default password is `admin`.
 Changing the password to something different than the default is required, all API calls will fail otherwise.